dblock/code.dblock.org/_posts/2015/2015-04-28-slack-bot-real-time-messaging-api-integration-tutorial.markdown

 The endless levels of callback hell and promises have driven me sufficiently crazy to try and rewrite this in Ruby.
 Let's get a basic Ruby Slack integration going, using the [Slack Real Time Messaging API](https://api.slack.com/rtm) this time.

+### Slack-Ruby-Client

+A quick note to readers.
+If you come here from [slack-ruby-gem](https://github.com/aki017/slack-ruby-gem) this tutorial no longer uses it.
+That library was slow to evolve and wasn't clearly separating the Slack Web API with the Slack RealTime Messaging API.
+I've rewritten much of the implementation in [slack-ruby-client](https://github.com/aki017/slack-ruby-client).

+I do want to thank [@aki017](https://github.com/aki017), the author of the former gem, for getting me started.

 ### Use Slack Real Time Messaging Api

 The Real Time Messaging API is a WebSocket-based API that allows you to receive events from Slack in real time and send messages as user.
-The hard part has been done for you in the [slack-api](https://github.com/aki017/slack-ruby-gem) gem.
-It's a bit in flux, so here's a working Gemfile add.
+The hard part has been done for you in the [slack-ruby-client](https://github.com/aki017/slack-ruby-client) gem.

 {% highlight ruby %}
-gem 'slack-api', '~> 1.1.6', require: 'slack'
+gem 'slack-ruby-client', '~> 0.1.0'
 {% endhighlight %}

 ### Create a New Bot Integration